greg-js/arch-wiki-md-repo/wiki/_content/english/SOGo.md

 ### Active Directory

-If using Active Directory for user authentication, whether using Samba (following the [Samba 4 Active Directory domain controller](/index.php/Samba_4_Active_Directory_domain_controller "Samba 4 Active Directory domain controller") article) or using a Microsoft server, the needed attributes for mail users are already present in the default schema.
+If using Active Directory for user authentication, whether using Samba (following the [Samba/Active Directory domain controller](/index.php/Samba/Active_Directory_domain_controller "Samba/Active Directory domain controller") article) or using a Microsoft server, the needed attributes for mail users are already present in the default schema.
 Users, however, need to have both *mail* and *proxyAddresses* attributes set.
 The *proxyAddress* attribute labeled **SMTP** (as opposed to smtp) is the default mail address.
 If using internal and external domains, you will need to set SMTP to the user's external address as this will be the SMTP from address and envelope sender in outgoing messages.
 Additionally, the *mail* attribute must also be set to the user's external email address.

 For Samba, you can use the *ldbedit* command to edit users.
 In this example, we'll modify the "Administrator" user and add aliases for postmaster, as well as internal and external email addresses.
 Replace *vim* in the following command with your preferred editor: